maudtst/Spinup-NEMO/README.md

 - sst_m : sea surface temperature  => last prediction of thetao
 - ssu_m : sea surface u velocity   => From new u
 - ssv_m : sea surface v velocity   => From new v
-- rhop  : Potential density referenced to pressure n*1000dB (kg/m**3) - Equation of state of Sea-water and related utilities by Julien Le Sommer
+- rhop  : Potential density referenced to pressure n*1000dB (kg/m**3) - Equation of state of Sea-water and related utilities by Julien Le Sommer / can be regularized

 annexe :